MedAX365/MedAX-Docs/content/en/Setup/clinic.md

 ### Specifying the health services for each department

 You can define departments in the **Setup-Department** session.
 For each department and for each facility, you can specify what type of health service is provided in which facility you select on behalf of the department determined.
-For example, cardiology department exists in Bulawayo.
-Once you select department as cardiology and facility as Bulawayo, you can specify the services provided in the department such as outpatient, inpatient or procedure by clicking 'Yes'.
+In this way, you can also determine the admission types in front office.
+For example, cardiology department exists in a certain facility.
+Once you select department as cardiology and the facility, you can specify the services provided in the department such as outpatient, inpatient or procedure by clicking 'Yes'.

 ### Assigning medical form to each department